Domestic homicide

 Pathways into and intervention strategies for intimate partner homicide

-A recent report by the AIC identified three main pathways into which the majority of male-perpetrated homicides of a female intimate partner in Australia could be classified (see Box 2).
-This study identified a number of intervention points and strategies that may reduce male-perpetrated female intimate partner homicide including:
+A report by Australia’s National Research Organisation for Women’s Safety (ANROWS) identified three main pathways into which the majority of male-perpetrated homicides of a female intimate partner in Australia could be classified (see Box 2).
+A number of intervention points and strategies that may reduce male-perpetrated female intimate partner homicide were identified, including:

 - through the use of evidence-based intimate partner violence intervention programs in and out of criminal justice settings